-Together, students, parents1, teachers, staff, and principals share the responsibility in creating and sustaining an environment that enhances student achievement and well being in the Tucson Unified School District.
+Together, students, parents, teachers, staff, and principals share the responsibility in creating and sustaining an environment that enhances student achievement in the Tucson Unified School District.
 We ask for the support of students and parents to achieve this goal.
 The Guidelines for Student Rights and Responsibilities (GSRR) addresses:

-- The rights and responsibilities of students and parents - Conduct which may require discipline - Responsibilities of administrators and teachers to implement discipline, which includes behavioral supports and interventions that promote safety and support student success - Administrative responsibilities for Due Process
+- The rights and responsibilities of students and parents - Conduct which may require discipline - Responsibilities of administrators and teachers to implement discipline, which includes behavioral supports and interventions that address problems and support student success - Administrative responsibilities for Due Process